 What is erosion?

-Soil erosion is the process of detachment and transportation of soil materials by water, wind, ice and gravity.
-Henrico County’s Erosion and Sediment Control Program deals with erosion resulting from (water) raindrop impact on un-stabilized soil, primarily during the development process.
+Soil erosion is the wearing away of the land surface (including detachment and movement of soil particles) by running water, wind, ice, and gravity.
+Henrico County’s Erosion and Sediment Control (ESC) Program primarily deals with erosion resulting from water (raindrop impact and surface runoff) on un-stabilized soil during the construction process.

 - Disturbed land areas of less than 2,500 square feet in size;

-- Installation of fence, sign, telephone, electric, or other kinds of posts or poles;
+- Installation of fence and sign posts or telephone and electric poles and other kinds of posts or poles;

-- Shore erosion control projects on tidal waters when the projects are approved by local wetlands boards, the Marine Resources Commission or the U. S. Army Corps of Engineers; and
+- Shoreline erosion control projects on tidal waters when all of the land disturbing activities are within the regulatory authority of and approved by local wetlands boards, the Marine Resources Commission or the United States Army Corps of Engineers; however, any associated land that is disturbed outside of this exempted area shall remain subject to this article and the regulations adopted pursuant thereto; and

-If you are uncertain as to whether or not a specific activity is regulated, contact John Mulligan, Senior Environmental Inspector at (804)727-8328.
+If you are uncertain as to whether or not a specific activity is regulated, please contact Patrick Weddel, Senior Environmental Inspector, at (804)727-8328.